InfuseAI/ArtiVC/docs/content/en/use-cases/dataprep.md

    # Push
    avc push -m 'my second version'
    ```
-1. If there are new version is pushed by others, sync the data set with remote
+1. If there are new versions is pushed by others, sync the data set with remote
    ```shell
    # Check the difference
    avc pull --dry-run